 The Bank has long promoted the use of debit cards by its customers and continues to build on that philosophy with the introduction of new products.
-During 2019 the Bank collected interchange revenue, combined with fees collected on foreign ATM fees (noncustomers utilizing our ATMs), of \$3.4 million which was \$465.5 thousand higher than 2018 and \$167.5 thousand higher than 2017.
+During 2020 the Bank collected interchange revenue, combined with fees collected on foreign ATM usage (noncustomers utilizing our ATMs), of \$3.9 million which was \$518.2 thousand higher than 2019 and \$465.5 thousand higher than 2018.
+In December of 2019, the Bank became a principal with MasterCard and received a \$1.75 million signing bonus.
+The signing bonus is based on achieving \$1.1 billion in signature transactions within the next five years.
+The bonus is being recognized over 60 months with \$350.8 thousand included in 2020's \$3.9 million.
 While this revenue stream continues to improve with more depositors using electronic methods for purchasing, the expense attributable to card fraud has offset a portion of the revenue gain.
 Further discussion can be found in the non-interest section regarding the net effect of debit card activity.

-Noninterest income from net gain on sales of loans was the highest in 2017 of the three year periods shown.
-The change may be related to the increase in rates after the long duration of the flat interest rate environment.
+Noninterest income from net gain on sales of loans was the highest in 2020 of the three year periods shown.
+The change was related to the decrease in rates after a couple of years of a rising interest rate environment.
 The net gain on sale of loans is derived from sales of real estate loans into the secondary market.
 Of these loan types, the Bank sells 100% of the residential loans and 90% of the agricultural loans.
-56% of the gains were attributed to the residential loans in 2019, 66.5% in 2018 and 80% in 2017.
-In conjunction with these sales, the Bank maintains servicing rights and those income amounts during all three years are included in the customer service fee income line item and accounted for \$731 thousand in 2019, \$449 thousand in 2018 and \$460 thousand in revenue for 2017.
+65.2% of the gains were attributed to the residential loans in 2020, 56.0% in 2019 and 66.5% in 2018.
+In conjunction with these sales, the Bank maintains servicing rights and those income amounts during all three years are included in the customer service fee income line item and accounted for \$1.7 million in 2020, \$731.4 thousand in 2019 and \$449.1 thousand in revenue for 2018.

 The last item in the non-interest income section is the net gain of sale of investments.
 The Bank has sold securities over the last three years for two main purposes: to provide funds for loan growth and to take advantage of the position of the yield curve when a gain can be recognized on sales without extending the duration of the portfolio longer than wanted.
+In February of 2020, the Bank did complete security swap transactions that resulted in a gain of \$270 thousand.
 2019 and 2018 had limited sales for gain recognition due to the flatness of the yield curve which began to occur in second half of 2017.
-The Bank will not increase short-terms gains at the sacrifice of long-term profitability.
-The available for sale security portfolio switched from an unrealized loss position into an unrealized gain position in 2019.
-Sales in 2017 were made early in the first quarter before the additional Federal Reserve rate hike in March and again in May before the June rate hike.
-These sales recognized much lower gains than in prior years.
-The Bank recognized net losses of \$26.3 thousand in 2019 and net gains of \$9.8 thousand in 2018 and \$46.9 thousand for 2017.
+The Bank will not increase short-term gains at the sacrifice of long-term profitability.
+The available for sale security portfolio switched from an unrealized loss position in 2018 into an unrealized gain position in 2019.
+The Bank recognized net losses of \$26.3 thousand in 2019 and net gains of \$9.8 thousand in 2018.
 The Company also recognized a gain on sale of securities from the holding company of \$0.4 thousand in 2019 while proceeds from 2018 were used to provide cash for the acquisition with the losses totaling \$19.2 thousand.
 The net effect of the consolidated number is what shows on the line item of net loss of \$26 thousand for 2019 and \$9 thousand for 2018.